-Section 42(m)(1)(A)(iii) of the IRS Code and Section IV(A)(2) of the 2011 Qualified Allocation Plan ("QAP") require market studies for all low-income housing tax credit ("LIHTC") allocations.
-In addition to the requirements of those provisions, applicants and analysts must follow the procedures and rules described in this Appendix.
+Section 42(m)(1)(A)(iii) of the IRS Code and Section IV(A)(2) of the 2014 Qualified Allocation Plan (QAP) require market studies for all low-income housing tax credit (LIHTC) allocations.
+In addition to the requirements of those provisions, Applicants and market analysts (analysts) must follow the procedures and rules described in this Appendix.